Cursor Label

 As a cherry on top, automating many basic, tedious tasks between the ERP and Shopify operations will also help eliminate costly mistakes and keep track of any potential problems before they even happen.
 All those things will visibly cut your operational costs in the long run.

-Around 27% of business respondents are worried about a security breach when adopting an enterprise resource planning solution.
+Around 27% of business respondents are worried about a security breach when adopting an ERP solution.
 This is especially true if they are considering a cloud solution that appears incredibly useful on the one hand but could be dangerous on the other, looking at the number of hacking attacks that happen every day.

 Storing all the essential data in one place when cyberattacks are on the rise might not sound like the best idea after all, especially when you have plenty of customer personal information.
 However, an ERP system does come with a few features that can make sure that your Shopify store data is secure.